Nelson Antonio Denis

 Nelson Antonio Denis is an American attorney, author, film director, and former representative to the New York State Assembly.
 From 1997 through 2000, Denis represented New York's 68th Assembly district, which includes the East Harlem and Spanish Harlem neighborhoods, both highly populated by Latinos.

-As the editorial director for El Diario La Prensa, Denis published over 300 editorials and won the "Best Editorial Writing" award from the National Association of Hispanic Journalists.
+As the editorial director of El Diario La Prensa, Denis published over 300 editorials and won the "Best Editorial Writing" award from the National Association of Hispanic Journalists.

 His most recent work is War Against All Puerto Ricans, a non-fiction book, about the life of Puerto Rican independence leader Pedro Albizu Campos, and the treatment of Puerto Rican nationalists by agencies of the United States government.

-Early life
+Early life and education

 Denis was born in New York City borough of Manhattan to Antonio Denis Jordan, a native of Cuba of French descent, and Sarah Denis, originally from Puerto Rico.
 After his father was peremptorily deported back to his homeland, when Nelson was eight years old, he was raised by his mother and grandmother.

-Denis went on to graduate from Harvard College in 1977, where he earned a Bachelor of Arts in Government, and then a Juris Doctor (J.D.) from Yale Law School in 1980.
+Denis went on to graduate from Harvard College in 1977, where he earned a Bachelor of Arts in Government, and then received a Juris Doctor (J.D.) from Yale Law School in 1980.
+At Harvard, he acted in dramas, portraying lead roles including Stanley in A Streetcar Named Desire.
 He then went to work as an attorney with the New York law firm of Donovan, Leisure, Newton & Irvine.